 - Post it to Rochdale Borough Council Licensing, Number One Riverside, Smith Street, Rochdale OL16 1XU

-- Bring it in to the Licensing Unit (see contact section for address and opening hours)
+- Bring it in to the Licensing Unit (see Contact us link for address and opening hours)

 You'll also need to fill in and send us a return form.
 We'll send this form to you once we've received your application.

-If your application for a Street Collection Licence is rejected, please contact us in the first instance using the contact details on this page.
+If your application for a street collections licence is rejected, please contact us in the first instance using the link on this page.

 If you disagree with our licensing committee's decision, you can appeal to the Minister for the Cabinet Office.
 You must do this within 14 days and at least 5 working days before the date of your event.

-It's illegal to collect money or sell items in a public place for the benefit of a charity without getting a Street Collection Licence.
+It's illegal to collect money or sell items in a public place for the benefit of a charity without getting a street collections licence.
 A public place is a place where the public has access.